 Be the Change Well-being Goals Challenge

 The Well-being Goals Challenge sets out six separate behaviour change challenges that inspire us to act to live more sustainably.
 They are designed to be undertaken on your own, with your team mates or as a team to team challenge.
-Drawing on Wales’ Well-being Goals and the wider United Nations Sustainable Development Goals, the challenges…Read more
+Drawing on Wales’ Well-being Goals and the wider United Nations Sustainable Development Goals, the challenges focus on Slow Fashion, Plant-based Diet, Towards Zero Waste, Healthy Travel, Ethical Consumer and Supporting Wildlife, with sustainable steps provided to guide you on your challenge journey.Read more

 Be the Change – Sustainable Home and Agile Working

 We are living in a fast-changing and uncertain world, in the time of a global climate emergency and a global pandemic, which highlight the importance of acting and living sustainably to preserve and protect our world for both current and future generations.
-Covid-19 has changed the way people live and work, instigating an immediate reorientation…Read more
+Covid-19 has changed the way people live and work, instigating an immediate reorientation to home working, where feasible and providing opportunities to live more sustainably.
+For those who are able to work from home, the rapid shift to home and agile working has brought both positives and negatives, some more challenging than others.
+This e-guide will help individuals take sustainable steps while working at home to reduce their impact on the environment.Read more

 Helping Nature to Flourish

-Nature is declining globally at rates unprecedented in human history and the rate of species extinctions is accelerating, with grave impacts now likely on people around the world.
+Nature is declining globally at rates unprecedented in human history and the rate of species extinctions is accelerating, with grave impacts mow likely on people around the world.
 Our health and well-being depends upon a healthy environment, which includes using our natural resources in a sustainable way and supporting biodiversity.
-This e-guide will help individuals…Read more
+This e-guide will help individuals take action for biodiversity at every opportunity to reverse its decline in Wales and globally, for its intrinsic value, and to secure our own well-being.Read more

 Health and Sustainability Hub Team: